JoshPaulie/NanoEncoder/README.md

 ### Safety Measures
 - No silent deletions: `purge` requires explicit user confirmation, and sends originals to system recycling bin
 - Crash detection: Handles partially optimized files
-- Comprehensive logging: All operations are recorded in `~/NanoEncoder.log`, and FFmpeg logs are recorded in `~/NanoEncoder_ffmpeg.log`
+- Comprehensive logging: All operations are recorded in a log file (varying locations depending on OS)

 ## Contributing
 1. File an issue (optional)